 Islam is a monotheistic religion.
 Islam teaches that there is only on incomparable, indivisible, and supreme Creator.
 Allah has sent many Prophets to different nations and tribes, throughout the ages, and the seal of all prophethood is Prophet Muhammad (sas).

 Prophet Muhammad’s message is for the unification of all the different nations and tribes into the one worshipping body, with peace and harmony.
-The following information are the fundamental principles of Islam, also known as, Five Pillars of Islam.

 The testimony of Belief or Shahadah is saying with conviction, “La ilaaha illallaah, Muhammadur rasoolullaah.”
 This saying means “There is no god except Allah, the One True God, and Muhammad is the Messenger of God.”
 The first part, “There is no god except Allah,” means that none has the right to be worshipped but Allah (God) alone, and that God has neither partner nor son.
 This testimony is a requirement in order to be a Muslim and shows acceptance and submission to the One true God.
 The testimony of Belief is the foremost pillar of Islam.